chainer/chainer/docs/source/chainerx/tutorial/index.rst

     1. The ``native`` backend, which is built by default.
     2. The ``cuda`` backend which is optional (See :ref:`installation <chainerx_install>`).

-    This backend abstraction of allows developers to implement their own backends and plug them into ChainerX to perform computations on basically any other platform.
+    This backend abstraction allows developers to implement their own backends and plug them into ChainerX to perform computations on basically any other platform.

 Array operations and backpropagation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^